marb61a/Course-Notes/Misc/SEO/SEO Manager.md

       - Keyword research and site architecture is very important due the various level of queries from local and regional users
       - There will need to be a lot of pages created to gill the keyword gap
       - Once again key locations should be optimised with unique content and inbound links first
-  - SEO Considertions: On-Page Content
+  - SEO Considerations: On-Page Content
     - According to Google local landing pages can lead to multiple somilar pages in search results
       - Each result will take the use to pretty much the same destination
       - Users can also be taken to intermediate pages which are not as useful as the destination pages